Microsoft Azure / SQL Server Connections

 Ready to use data in your Azure Data Lake with out-of-the box data conversions

-Get a range of data conversions out of the box with BryteFlow Ingest, including Typecasting and GUID data type conversion to deliver data ready for analytical consumption.
+Get a range of data conversions out of the box with BryteFlow Ingest, and access data ready for analytical consumption.
 BryteFlow enables configuration of custom business logic to aggregate data from multiple applications or modules into ready inputs for AI and ML.
+ELT in Data Warehouse

 Bulk Loading to the Azure Data Lake is super-fast with XL Ingest